yiming-f/cobot_pump_ros/README.md

 - timeout_ms - Timeout for pump to drop item.

 #### Returns
-- success - true if object dropped, false otherwise (BUGGED - always returns false at the moment)
+- success - true if object dropped, false otherwise (BUGGED - returns false despite dropping the object often)

 ### readState
 TODO - Will read the state of the vacuum gripper and compose a custom ROS message to be returned.